Invalid patterns of exclusions

 Certain patterns of exclusions cannot be handled and are automatically removed.

-If you add the invalid patterns, you will see an admin notice with the following text:
+If you add invalid patterns, you will see the following admin notice:

-WP Rocket: The following patterns are invalid and have been removed.
+WP Rocket: The following pattern is invalid and has been removed.

 - backslash: